morulus/postcss-import-sub/readme.md

 ]);
 ```

-This example will _sub_ each imported css file in components directory.
+This example will _sub_ each imported CSS file in components directory.

 The difference between option `path` and `to` is that  __to__ - clearly specifies the file location, while __path__ - indicates only the directory to resolve.
 The requested file will be found in this directory automatically.

 ## Challenges

 For the formation of complex paths, you should use regex.
 Regular expressions allow you to find specific words and then use them in the formation of paths.

 Each result of the regular expression is placed in a special hashmap of aliases.
 Those aliases you can insert to the template string.
-Look at example to understand how it works.
+Look at next example to understand how it works.

 ```js
 subImport([